How you account for what you do matters as much as what you do, and what you do in a school matters a lot.

 "When I think about bravEd's work, it reminds me of that Mickey Mantle quote, ‘it's unbelievable how much you don't know about a game you've been playing your whole life.’”

-Building a better accountability empowers leaders to reimagine what it means to be accountable.
+Building a better accountability empowers leaders to feel what is to be truly trusted.
+That's a good feeling.

-Here's what a few of your colleagues wanted to say to you when we asked them.
+Here's what a few of your colleagues wanted to say about this work.

 Video Poster Image